Gratis-digital-world/Peddle-Frontend-Assessment/README.md

-# Front-end Coding Challenge
+# Frontend Coding Challenge

-## Overwiew of this Assessment
+## Overview of this Assessment

 This task is made up of 2 parts.
-The first part tests your design aesthestics and how well you can handle your css.
-The second part test your logic skill and how familiar you are with the Tech Stack we endorse.
+The first part tests your design proficiency and how well you can handle your CSS.
+The second part tests your logic skill and how familiar you are with the Tech Stack we endorse.

 ## Preview